vldc-hq/vldc-bot/README.md

 * 🦠 covid mode –  fun and gamez
 * 🤫 nastya mode –  stop. just stop

+## Usage via VS Code (Easy Way)
+Clone repository locally and open it up via VS Code and click Open in Container.
+Create `.env` file as described below.
+Mongo will be available at `MONGO_HOST=localhost`.
+And you're done, you can run bot by clicking `F5` or `Run -> Launch Bot`.

+Other option is to use [Codespaces](https://github.com/vldc-hq/vldc-bot/codespaces) from GitHub itself.

 ## Usage
 Setup your env vars in `example.env` and rename it to `.env`.
 Don't push `.env` to public repos!